giuliocerruto/MC-uncertainty-embedding/README.md

 It is worth pointing out the following considerations:

 * at the first epoch, all samples have the same weight in the loss minimization step.
 No influence neither from the value of uncertainty nor from the value of the current epoch.
 A such behavior seems reasonable/justifiable at the at the beginning of the training.
-* as the training continues and the number of the current epoch grows, the uncertainty plays an increasingly central role.
-In fact, campioni a cui corrispondono incertezze basse avranno un peso sempre maggiore all'umentare dell'epoca, viceversa quelle con una incertezza alta avranno un peso sempre minore andando avanti con le epoche.
-Ad esempio -> mettere esempio numerico ;
-* at the last epoch, .....
+* because of increasing convexity, as the training continues, the uncertainty plays an increasingly central role.
+In fact, as  the number of the current epoch grows, the samples with low uncertainties will have matter more and more, viceversa that ones with higher uncertainties, will have matter less and less .
+For istance, a value of uncertainty= 0.2 is mapped to a weight = and the secondo epoch = at the last.
+Viceverse a value of uncertainty=0.9 is

 #todo:

 - menzionare articoli ( su dropout e epistemic varianza)

 * link file excel con risultati
+* successivi sviluppi